-- In the follow-up report to 'The cost of inaction: Recognising the value at risk from climate change' which Aviva also sponsored, in 'The Road to Action' the Economist Intelligence Unit review teh challenges of reporting on the financial impact of climate change.
+- In the follow-up report to 'The cost of inaction: Recognising the value at risk from climate change' which Aviva also sponsored, in 'The Road to Action' report the Economist Intelligence Unit review the challenges of reporting on the financial impact of climate change.
 They also investigate the roles that ten very different financial institutions could or do play in supporting this disclosure and how the process might be embedded into the UN Sustainable Development Goals.

 - In November 2016, Aviva released the Beyond the Tragedy of Horizons Report to coincide with COP22, giving our perspective on climate risk management and setting out suggested actions for investors and wider society.

 Incorporating climate risk in our French market